UN: War in Ukraine to hurt poor nations importing grain

 The U.N. agency, known as FAO, also noted that Russia is the lead producer of fertilizer, and a key fertilizer component — urea — has jumped more than threefold in price in the last 12 months.

-Also worrisome, Qu said in a statement, is the uncertainty over whether Ukraine’s farmers will be able to harvest wheat ready in June.
-In Ukraine, “massive population displacement has reduced the number of agricultural laborers and workers.
+There's also the uncertainty over whether Ukraine’s wheat ready in June can be harvested as “massive population displacement has reduced the number of agricultural laborers and workers.
 Accessing agricultural fields would be difficult,'' Qu noted.

-Even if they could, Ukraine’s ports on the Black Sea are shuttered and its government this week banned the export of wheat, oats, millet, buckwheat and some other food products to prevent a crisis in its own country and stabilize the market.
+Ukraine’s ports on the Black Sea are shuttered, and its government this week banned the export of wheat, oats, millet, buckwheat and some other food products to prevent a crisis in its own country.

-Ukraine’s ban does not apply to its major global exports of corn and sunflower oil.
-It and Russia together account for 52% of the world's sunflower oil export market.
+The ban does not apply to its major global exports of corn and sunflower oil.
+It and Russia together supply 52% of the world's sunflower oil exports.
 They also account for 19% of the world's barley supply, 14% of wheat and 4% of corn.

 The United States, Argentina and other wheat-producing nations are likely to limit exports as governments seek to ensure domestic supply, he said.

-Adding to the pressure, countries that rely on wheat from Russia and Ukraine are likely to increase import levels.
+Adding to the pressure, countries that depend on Russian and Ukrainian wheat are likely to increase imports.
 Egypt, Turkey, Bangladesh and Iran buy 60% of their wheat from Russia and Ukraine.
-Also heavily reliant on those two countries' wheat exports are Lebanon, Tunisia, Yemen, Libya and Pakistan.
+Also heavily reliant are Lebanon, Tunisia, Yemen, Libya and Pakistan.

-"Supply chain and logistical disruptions on Ukrainian and Russian grain and oilseed production and restrictions on Russia's exports will have significant food security repercussions,'' Qu said.
+In Libya, where civil war has ground on for years, the latest price increases for food staples have people worried.

-FAO cautioned that if the conflict triggers a “sudden and prolonged reduction” in food exports by Ukraine and Russia, it could further drive up pressure on international commodity prices “to the detriment of economically vulnerable countries.”
+Salah Alabar, a 37-year-old father of two, said bread and flour have increased by roughly 40% in his Benghazi neighborhood.
+Sunflower oil is 25% higher.

 The U.N. agency said its simulations suggest that “the global number of undernourished people could increase by 8 to 13 million” in 2022-2023, particularly in Asia, sub-Saharan Africa, the Middle East and North Africa.